Abstract

 As an alternative to Constraint_Error

-, other exception types might be suitable, e.g. the library-supplied Data_Corruption
+types might be suitable, e.g. the library-supplied

 is also a sensible choice here.